Getting started with Arch Linux

 Wipe disk by using dd

-command to fill space with random data (this may take some time) ...
+command to fill space with data from /dev/zero

 List partition type codes ...